FB Pixel no scriptChinese auto sales grew 9.8% in the first half, helped by low base | KrASIA

 While new energy vehicles are thriving, the price war continues as automakers retract their pact.

-China’s vehicle sales grew 9.8% to 13.24 million in the first half of 2023, partly driven by a low base in the same period last year, an industry group announced on Tuesday.
+China’s vehicle sales grew 9.8% to 13.24 million in the first half of 2023, partly driven by a low base in the same period last year, an industry group announced on July 25.
 It left its 3% growth projection for the full year intact.

-The growth was artificially high, especially in the second quarter due to the impact of the country’s zero-COVID lockdowns last year, and despite the price war launched by automakers earlier this year to gain market share.
+The growth was artificially high, especially in the second quarter due to the impact of the country’s zero-Covid lockdowns last year, and despite the price war launched by automakers earlier this year to gain market share.

 “After experiencing the impact of the first quarter’s promotion drive and market price fluctuations, driven by the central and local government’s policies to promote consumption … the market demand has gradually recovered,” Xu Haidong, a spokesperson from the China Association of Automobile Manufacturers (CAAM) told a news conference.